HANZ2022/SYP-Power-Print/README.md

 - Raspberry Pi 5 (8G RAM) with a TransFlash card
 - Raspberry Pi Camera 3 Wide
 - CSI/DSI Flexible Cable (22Pin to 15Pin)
-CSI/DSI Flexible Cable is used to connect the camera to the Raspberry Pi.
-And because we are using Raspberry Pi 5, so we need CSI/DSI (22Pin to 15Pin).
-Raspberry Pi 5
+##### CSI/DSI Flexible Cable is used to connect the camera to the Raspberry Pi.
+The data interface of Raspberry Pi 5 is different from that of previous versions.
+Thus we need CSI/DSI (22Pin to 15Pin) cable.

 #### Optional Hardware
 - Micro/HDMI Adapter: